bernhardh/nova-icon-select/README.md

     ->setIconProvider(FontAwesomeIconProvider::class);
 ```

-If you want to change the labels, remove icons or add search tags, you can publishe the config:
+If you want to change the labels, remove icons or add search tags, you can publish the config:

 ```
 php artisan vendor:publish --provider="Bernhardh\NovaIconSelect\FieldServiceProvider"